 The Company commenced business operations on July 8, 2015, the date on which the Company made its first investment.
 The Company was formed for the purpose of investing primarily in the debt of leveraged, non-investment grade middle market companies, with the principal objective of generating income and capital appreciation.
-The Company's investment strategy is to invest primarily in first lien senior secured loans and selectively in second lien loans to middle market companies.
-During the period prior to July 8, 2015, the Company was a development stage company, as defined in Paragraph 915-10-05, Development Stage Entity, of the Financial Accounting Standards Board's ("FASB's") Accounting Standards Codification, as amended ("ASC").
-During this time, the Company was devoting substantially all of its efforts to establishing its business and its planned principal operations had not commenced.
-All losses incurred during the period prior to July 8, 2015 have been considered a part of the Company's development stage activities.
+The Company's investment strategy is to invest primarily in first lien senior secured loans and selectively in unitranche and second lien loans to middle market companies.